 We all know who we are, but how often do we write about ourselves?
-You’ll tell you’ll self that you know who you are.
+You’ll tell yourself that you know who you are.
 That how could you possibly forget but once your life becomes baby groups and nap times coupled with sleep deprivation, you can easily find yourself lost.
 Here are a few pointers to help you to really think about who you are.

 - Who do you call for a chat?
 That one person, you call daily or weekly and can talk to for hours.
 This one is top of my list because it’s easy to get into a little bubble with your little family (and rightly so) but at some point you’ll want to call that friend for a good chat.
 You might not be able to talk as much as before but make keeping in touch every now and then a priority, you’ll both have plenty to share I’m sure.

 - What do you do to destress?
 Do you meditate, go for a run, have a bubble bath, read a book?
 It’s important to know what de-stressing means to you.
 I would always think that checking something off of my to-do list would help me to feel better but this could mean folding that pile of clothes that have been staring at me all week but does this destress me?
-Not at all but bubble bath definitely does the trick.
+Not at all but a bubble bath definitely does the trick.

 - What do you enjoy doing on a night in?
 Do you binge on your favourite series with a pizza or invite friends round for dinner?
-After having children many of evenings are likely to be spent at home so this is a key point!
+After having children many evenings are likely to be spent at home so this is a key point!
 What do you enjoy doing on a night in?
 Make it count!